mozillascience/fellows-class-2016/danielle/Danielle_Robinson_resume.md

 [Coding for Science and Society Meetup](https://www.meetup.com/Dat-Meetup/events/235968044/) | Portland, OR | December 13, 2016 | Lightning talk: "Mozilla Science Lab: Resources & community"
 [csv,conf,v3](https://csvconf.com/) | Portland, OR | May 2-3, 2017| Organizer
 [OHSU Code Club](https://daniellecrobinson.github.io/OHSU-Code-Club/) | Portland OR | On campus support for students and postdocs learning to code!
 Do it / teach it! | Organizer
+[Digital security for moms] (add link to GH) | Portland OR | Talk and workshop on how to level up your personal digital security.

 #### PROJECTS
 TITLE | TECH USED | LINK | DESCRIPTION